makichiis/LearnOpenGL-Project-Template/README.md

 ![GL version 3.3 via GLFW.](.assets/image-2.png)

-As described in the article, the context version hints specify what versiobn of OpenGL should be loaded by GLFW.
+As described in the article, the context version hints specify what version of OpenGL should be loaded by GLFW.
 For this project, specify OpenGL version `4.6`: